Heights of butterfly trees: Introduction

-We focus on block BSTs, a hierarchical structure in which internal BSTs are placed at each node of an external BST.
+We focus on block BSTs, a hierarchical structure in which internal BSTs are placed at each node of an external BST {(see \Cref{sec: block} for a formal definition of this block operation on BSTs)}.
 This structure naturally arises in parallel implementations of BSTs (e.g., \cite{Chen, HHNA22}).
-We will consider the cases when the internal BSTs are identical as well as distinct (viz., they are independent and identically distribution (iid) in the random BST cases); these then correspond respectively to uniform permutations formed using Kronecker and wreath products (see \Cref{sec:notation} for definitions of each product), which we will denote $S_n \wr S_m$ and $S_m \otimes S_n$ (note the ordering of the $n,m$ terms differ, as on the wreath product the external structure is determined by the right action while in the Kronecker product the external structure is determined by the left action), that each comprise permutation subgroups $S_m \otimes S_n \subset S_n \wr S_m \subset S_{nm}$.
-The recursive construction differs from other studied recursive BST structures, such as seen in \cite{Pittel_1994}.
+We will consider the cases when the internal BSTs are identical as well as distinct (viz., they are independent and {identically distributed} (iid) in the random BST cases); these then correspond respectively to uniform permutations formed using Kronecker and wreath products (see \Cref{sec:notation} for definitions of each product), which we will denote $S_n \wr S_m$ and $S_m \otimes S_n$ (note the ordering of the $n,m$ terms differ, as on the wreath product the external structure is determined by the right action while in the Kronecker product the external structure is determined by the left action), that each comprise permutation subgroups $S_m \otimes S_n \subset S_n \wr S_m \subset S_{nm}$. {(See \Cref{sec:notation} for an explicit description for each group structure.)} The recursive construction differs from other studied recursive BST structures, such as seen in \cite{Pittel_1994}.